Fabian Forte: Later career

-Acting
+Acting career

-20th Century Fox

 20th Century-Fox had enjoyed success casting teen idol pop stars in movies, such as Elvis Presley and Pat Boone.
 They decided to do the same thing with Fabian and signed him to a long-term contract.
 His first leading role was Hound-Dog Man (1959), based on the novel by Fred Gipson (who had written Old Yeller) and directed by Don Siegel.
 He co-starred with the more experienced Stuart Whitman and sang several songs, including the title track.
-The Psychotronic Encyclopedia of Film featured a photo of Forte's screen test where he appeared in the same outfit that Elvis Presley wore in Fox's Love Me Tender.
+The Psychotronic Encyclopedia of Film featured a photo of Fabian's screen test where he appeared in the same outfit that Elvis Presley wore in Fox's Love Me Tender.
 "Acting came natural to me.
 I don't know why", Fabian later said.

-Fabian's recording of the Hound Dog Man title song was a top ten hit but the film was not a financial success – in contrast to Presley and Boone's first films.
+Fabian's recording of the Hound Dog Man title song was a top-ten hit, but the film was not a financial success – in contrast to Presley's and Boone's first films.
 The studio, however, tried again in two smaller roles, supporting a bigger star – High Time, with Bing Crosby, and North to Alaska, with John Wayne.
-Both films were popular especially the latter and in November 1960 his contract with the studio was amended with an increase in salary – it was now a seven-year deal with an option for two films a year.
+Both films were popular, especially the latter, and, in November 1960, his contract with the studio was amended with an increase in salary – it was now a seven-year deal with an option for two films a year.
 He later said that "acting wasn't like the singing, because it was very private – quiet on the set.
 No screaming [teenage fans].
 It was a wonderful experience.
 I got to meet and work with John Wayne, Jimmy Stewart, and Peter Lorre.
 Elvis came over to meet me when I was on the lot.
 Marilyn Monroe, Natalie Wood and Gary Cooper were also on the lot.
 I was on the plane with Marlon Brando for eight hours coming back from Tahiti."

 The Fox contract included television series as well as films.
 Fabian was cast by director Robert Altman as a psychotic killer in "A Lion Walks Among Us", an episode of the television series Bus Stop.
-This episode was highly controversial due to its violent content, with many affiliates refusing to run the program, so much so, that it was even mentioned in the US Senate.
+This episode was highly controversial due to its violent content, with many affiliates refusing to run the program, so much so that it even was mentioned in the U.S. Senate.
 However, the series was good for Fabian's acting career, and saw him regarded with more respect.
-He later said he regarded this as his best performance.
+He later said that he regarded this as his best performance.